What to see in Cayman Islands

-The most popular things to do in the Cayman Islands revolve around the three islands' attractions of sun, sand, and blue water.
-Unsurprisingly, the Cayman Islands are a watersports paradise.
-Around Grand Cayman alone there are more than 150 scuba diving sites and the coral reefs of the Cayman Islands are celebrated for their health, despite the overall degradation of coral in the Caribbean.
+The most popular things to do in the Cayman Islands revolve around sun, sand, and blue water, meaning the destination is, unsurprisingly, a watersports paradise.
+Around Grand Cayman alone there are more than 150 scuba diving sites, and the coral reefs are celebrated for their health, despite the overall degradation of coral in the Caribbean.

 The islands are also a prime destination for fishing and the resorts offer all the usual fun recreational sports.
-Lounging on the beautiful beaches is also a favoured pastime.
-Indeed, Seven Mile Beach, on Grand Cayman, is said by many to be the best beach in the Caribbean.
+Lounging on the beautiful beaches is another favoured pastime.
+Indeed, many claim that Seven Mile Beach on Grand Cayman is the best beach in the Caribbean.

-Landlubbers will do well inland visiting the historic sites of George Town and Pedro St James Castle or walking through Queen Elizabeth II Botanic Park.
+Landlubbers can visit the historic sites of George Town and Pedro St James Castle, or walk through Queen Elizabeth II Botanic Park.
 The rainy season, from May to November, staves off tourist crowds and is a good time to soak in the Cayman attractions despite a bit of rain.

 Become our Cayman Islands Travel Expert

 We are looking for contributors for our Cayman Islands travel guide.
 If you are a local, a regular traveller to Cayman Islands or a travel professional with time to contribute and answer occasional forum questions, please contact us.